 Laundry room facilities are available and are to be kept clean at all times.
 Avoid leaving soiled clothes in your room.
 Laundry facilities exist for the convenience of residence hall students only.
 Do not abuse the equipment.
 If washers or dryers do not work properly, contact the Director of Students & Residence Life.
+Please do not fill out a work order form as our PCC maintenance staff cannot fix those machines.
 Misuse of laundry facilities, and leaving unattended laundry could lead to a disciplinary sanctions (see sanctions and fines).
 All residents are expected to cooperate in helping keep these facilities clean.
 Residence hall students are assessed a \$25 fee per semester for use of the washers and dryers located in each residence hall.